-1.1.2 DoS - Destruction or Alteration of Configuration Information
+1.1.2 DoS - Destruction or Alteration of Configuration Information routing information of routers.

-In such attacks, an intruder may modify or destroy the system configuration information of the computer, such as the registry on a Windows NT machine or the routing information of routers.
 Such alteration may render certain functions unavailable, cause the systems to crash, or disable network connection by routing all packets to the attacker's server instead of the legitimate server.